 These deliver direct, intense heat from powerful burners or elements.
-They can be used for full roasting or turned down for light finishing of dishes.
+A salamander oven can be used for full roasting or turned down for light finishing of dishes.
 They're available with up to six burners, depending on the size of the unit.
 The cooking grids are often coated with chrome for durability and superior heat retention and distribution.
 In addition, most of them include removable drip trays so grease and food particles that fall into the cooking chamber can be quickly and thoroughly cleaned out when necessary.

 Rack Height and Temperature Zone Adjustment

 Salamander broilers have either knobs or trigger grips that are cool to the touch, allowing you to move the racks up and down to adjust the intensity of the heat.
 More delicate food items like fish filets might need to be heated further away from the burners, while other dishes like steaks might require more direct, intense heat.
 This control reduces the risks of burning some items or leaving others unfinished.
 In addition, many of these units include multiple heat controls.
 This allows you to set different sections of the cooking chamber to different heat levels, so you can prepare more than one dish at the same time.

 You have a couple of choices when choosing how you'll install your salamander oven in your kitchen.
 There are countertop units that can sit on a worktop, and there are wall-mounted versions, which can be installed above a countertop to free-up valuable work space.
 There are also range-mounted options which can be placed above a cooktop or griddle, so you can start a steak on your range and finish it in your broiler.
 Many of these include a ventilation flue to remove grease-laden vapors and excess heat.

 Gas Burners vs. Electric Elements